thelouieshi/weather_puppy_text/README.md

 Please feel free to download and modify for your own use.
 Things you will need to make this code work:
 1) Download both main.py and text.py which contains the Text class.
-2) The lattititude and longitude of your desired location.
+2) The latititude and longitude of your desired location.
 3) Your own API ID on OWM weather map.
 4) Your own Twilio credentials.
 5) You can also change the frequency and timing of the puppy text as you wish.